 Free and accessible is both a trend and an issue in education.
 In developed countries it is already a trend while in developing countries it is an issue.
-Despite encouraging developments there is still an estimated 115 to 130 million children not attending schools.
-How do we get these children in schools?
+Despite encouraging developments there is still children not How do we get these children in schools?